mjhecht/keendreams/src/content/blog/information-dieta.md

 ---
 pubDate: Jun 24 2025
 title: Information Dieta
-description: Reflections on how information and signals we consume, especially during mealtime, affects being
+description: What are we really feeding ourselves when we consume news?
+A reflection on nervous-system-aware media, dieta, and digestible meaning
 ---
-Thoughts which emerged during earlier an earlier chat, in [Generative Middle East Peace](/middle-east-peace).

 :::human
+...This session was inspired by an idea I first encountered during a months-long retreat at [Nihue Rao](https://nihuerao.com/) (a spiritual / ayahuasca center in Peru, in the Amazon rainforest), on dieta (engaged in a deep process of ceremonial healing work: a radically different medicine modality): Particularly while eating, the energies and information we're exposed to get into our bodies.
+E.g., for pretty much anybody, there are some things you just don't want to hear about while eating.
+I'm sure you can think of plenty that are across the threshold.
+But paying attention to the subtleties of what's not past that threshold, you'll notice that maybe you're still being impacted.
+In this idea, the body is more receptive to and ingests feelings or energy along with food, though the effects may remain largely subconscious.

-...This session was inspired by a thought that I first encountered when I was in [Nihue Rao](https://nihuerao.com/) (an ayahuasca center in Peru), on dieta (engaged in a deep process of ceremonial work and spiritual purification).
-The energies we're exposed to particularly while eating get into our bodies.
-I was eating dinner, and wanted to prompt some _hopeful_ news.
-I'd like to "eat" this energy along with my dinner.
-I used to have a temptation to open up the NYTimes app on my phone, for example... these articles may be news, but they capture a lot of collective outrage, despair, fear, national drama.
-I notice that this dysregulates my nervous system.
-It is news, but it is not digested into a perspective that feels ok for me.
-Perhaps if I were reading news and then digesting it with friends, I'd feel connected.
-I might take action.
-That's what's happening.
-But I'm largely alone with my information consumption (as are many people); for me I just notice how it feels, because I'm very sensitive to that in my body.
-So I wanted to read something genuinely hopeful and inspiring, and you helped me synthesize that.
-Even in thinking about the most difficult topics, like Israel/Palestine, there is room to hold and ponder the hopeful perspective.
+I was eating dinner, and wanted to prompt some _hopeful_ news: Some information I'd like to more deliberately "eat" along with my dinner.
+I was used to opening up the NYTimes app on my phone, for example... yet what we call news reflects and highly prioritizes so much collective outrage, despair, fear, national drama (i.e., what is sensationalistic).
+I was noticing that this dysregulates my nervous system: facts, but not digested into a perspective that feels ok for me.
+And yes, many things are happening that are not okay.
+Perhaps if I were reading news and then discussing and digesting it with friends, we could discuss, maybe we'd commiserate, maybe feel reassured, might decide on some action, etc. We'd help each other create safety.
+Being alone with my information consumption, I'd been noticing how it feels, because I'm very sensitive to that in my body.
+So I wanted to read something genuinely hopeful and inspiring, and GPT helped me synthesize that.
+Even in thinking about the most difficult topics, there is room to hold and ponder the hopeful perspective, although that might be hard to arrive at alone, from the raw facts.
 :::

 :::ai